- Question 1: Who are the users of Malmi Airport?

 More information about the nature values of Malmi Airport can be found (in Finnish), e.g., on the pages of the Finnish Association for Nature Conservancy, City of Helsinki and MaTaPuPu Birding Society.

 The natural diversity of the Airport and its surroundings cannot be expected to survive the pressure created first by a huge construction site and then by tens of thousands of new residents.

 Question 11: Isn’t Malmi Airport a dead place where nothing ever happens?

-Answer: When measured by take-offs and landings, Malmi Airport is by far the second liveliest airport in Finland after Helsinki-Vantaa International Airport.
-This can be confirmed from the Annual Report of Finavia 2013 (page 103).
+Answer: When measured by take-offs and landings, Malmi Airport has been by far the liveliest airport in Finland after Helsinki-Vantaa International Airport.
+This is confirmed, e.g., by the Annual Report of Finavia 2013 (page 103).
 Annually, more than 40% of all general aviation operations in Finland have been flown at Malmi Airport.

 Malmi Airport serves the general aviation needs of the whole capital region and is for almost a million people the only place where versatile aviation activities are available at reasonable cost and trouble (and using local public transportation).
 The Airport also frequently serves as a venue of public events not related to aviation, e.g. concerts and motor sports events.

 Question 12: The traffic at Malmi Airport has diminished by half since 1990, so is there demand for it anymore?

 Answer: By looking at the number of operations at Malmi Airport from 1980 onwards it is easy to see that the huge traffic in the reference year 1990 is a consequence of the anomalously overheated economy of that time, and the downhill afterwards reflects the great economic depression of the 1990s.
 The basic traffic at Malmi Airport has been stable over a long period of time – it has been by far the busiest airport in Finland after Helsinki-Vantaa International Airport.